Danny Lee (golfer): Professional career

-2009: Bid for PGA Tour status falls short
+European Tour

 Lee turned professional after the 2009 Masters Tournament, forfeiting his guaranteed entry into the 2009 U.S. Open and the 2009 British Open as the 2008 U.S. Amateur champion.

 In April, Lee signed a two-year endorsement contract with Callaway Golf, to use Callaway clubs, balls, and signage on his clothes.
 The company has not released how much his contract is worth, but sources say it is for US$1 million per year.

 Lee was allowed to use seven sponsor exemptions during the PGA Tour season, and gained three other starts courtesy of his U.S. Amateur and Johnnie Walker Classic titles.
-His goal was to earn $537,958 which would have given him temporary membership and allowed him to receive an unlimited amount of invitations.
+His goal was to earn $537,958 which would have given him temporary membership and allowed him to receive an unlimited number of invitations.
 That figure is the amount earned by the player who finished 150th on the 2008 money list.

 Lee made six out of eleven PGA Tour cuts after turning pro, with two top-25 finishes.
 He tied for 13th at the HP Byron Nelson Championship in May, and improved on his best finish in a PGA Tour event by finishing in a tie for 7th at the AT&T National in July.
 That top ten finish earned Lee a spot in the following week's John Deere Classic, meaning he did not have to use one of his two remaining sponsor exemptions.
 The money from his T-7 finish put him $187,904 away from earning temporary status on tour.
 Lee missed the cut by two strokes at the John Deere Classic after bogeying the last two holes of his second round.
 Lee missed the cut again three weeks later at the Buick Open.